 While Sarandon is active in the world of charity today, she also continues to act, starring and playing guest roles on a number of television shows and feature films, like Feud: Bette and Joan and The Lovely Bones.

 Sarandon currently has three children.
 Her first was a daughter with writer Franco Amurri; later, she had two sons with actor Tim Robbins, who she was with from 1986 to 2009.
-Though they are not quite similar in appearance, Susan Sarandon has stated she is often mistaken for Sigourney Weaver, who famously portrayed Ellen Ripley in the Alien franchise.
+Though they are not quite similar in appearance, Susan Sarandon has stated she is often mistaken for Sigourney Weaver; of course, the latter famously portrayed Ellen Ripley in the Alien franchise.
 While accepting an award at the Glamour 2016 Women of the Year event, she took the opportunity to make it clear that they are not the same person.